Agent Control Plane Reference Architecture (ACP-RA)

 (References: DoDD 3000.09; see Appendix “References.”)

-Strategic drivers
+Strategic Drivers

 The drivers below describe why the Department needs an ACP now.
 They are constraints that shape requirements: speed without loss of governance, supervision at scale, resilience under denial, and interoperability across federated enclaves.

-A posture of acceleration
+A Posture of Acceleration

 Recent Department strategy and senior-leadership messaging emphasize acceleration in AI adoption, experimentation, compute access, and rapid iteration.
 This architecture treats that posture as a constraint: platforms must support rapid onboarding and change while staying governable and reversible.